How Russia reins in the internet by blocking websites and isolating it from the rest of the world

 Authorities further restricted internet access this summer with widespread shutdowns of cellphone internet connections and adopting a law punishing users for searching for content they deem illicit.

-They also are threatening to go after the popular WhatsApp platform while rolling out a new “national” messenger that's widely expected to be heavily monitored.
+They also are threatening to go after the popular WhatsApp platform while rolling out a new “national” messaging app that's widely expected to be heavily monitored.

 President Vladimir Putin urged the government to “stifle” foreign internet services and ordered officials to assemble a list of platforms from “unfriendly” states that should be restricted.